barrettd/Raspberry-Pi-Cpp/README.md

 # Raspberry-Pi-Cpp
-Version 0.00 - Under initial development.
+pi_lib version 0.00 - Under initial development.
 Do not use yet.

-pi_lib, a little C++ library for the Raspberry Pi running Debian Raspbian Jessie (2016-09-23-raspbian-jessie.)
+pi_lib is a little C++ library for the Raspberry Pi running Debian Raspbian Jessie (2016-09-23-raspbian-jessie.)

 All of this code has been tested with a Raspberry Pi 3 Model B V1.2.
+Although is *should* run on other versions of Pi with the same OS.
+The GPIO control is done with the Linux sysfs system & drivers which should make this code fairly portable.

-The Rasbain Jessie release that I am using does not natively come with CMake, so we use Makefiles to build the pi_lib and test app.
+The Rasbain Jessie release that I am using does not natively come with CMake, so we use Makefiles to build the pi_lib and the test app.

 There are Makefiles in the lib/ and test/ directories.
 We build "out of source", meaning that the output of the build is not mixed in with our source files.